zodern/meteor-up/docs/docs.md

     mup deploy

 This will bundle the Meteor project locally and deploy it to the remote server(s).
-The bundling process is exactly how `meteor deploy` does it.
+The bundling process is the same as what `meteor deploy` does.

     mup deploy --cached-build